Auditing (Scientology): Hypnosis

-Child auditors
+Child labor

 Dutch investigative reporter Rinke Verkerk reported that she was given an auditing session by an 11-year-old in the Netherlands.
 This has been criticized by clinical psychologists and child psychologists, on the grounds that secondary stress can affect children more strongly than adults.
 The fact that the child was working full days for a whole weekend was also considered to be problematic.

-An auditor is only allowed to audit processes (on others) which are below his own case (level of auditing which he has undergone).